 Nov.
 30, 2014 In a first-person essay for Vanity Fair, model Beverly Johnson accuses Cosby of drugging her in the mid-1980s but says she doesn't believe she was raped.
 She later tells ABC News, "I knew that I was in danger.
 I knew that this was not a recreational drug of any kind ...
 I was really afraid.
 I was afraid for my life."

 Dec.
 1, 2014 Cosby resigns from Temple University's board of trustees.

 Dec.
 3, 2014 Cosby breaks his silence on Twitter to thank Whoopi Goldberg and singer Jill Scott for their support.
 Both women have since publicly backed off from their support.

 Dec.
 2, 2014 Judy Huth files a civil lawsuit against Cosby, alleging that he forced her to perform a sex act in 1974 at the Playboy Mansion when she was 15.
-H fires back with a lawsuit, saying she is lying and trying to extort him.
-She is the first woman to come forward claiming he assaulted her when she was underage.
-The case is ongoing, and attorney Gloria Allred has sought to freeze all discovery, pending the outcome of the criminal trial.
+He fires back with a lawsuit, saying she is lying and trying to extort him.

 Dec.
 13, 2014 Cosby tells New York Post reporter Stacy Brown that he expects "the black media to uphold the standards of excellence in journalism" and stay neutral.
 He also says his wife, Camille Cosby, is standing by him.